December 3, 2019

 #55.
 Enrich search result data by adding rich snippets (schema.org) (including price, rating, etc.).

 #60.
 Block spam referral traffic from Google Analytics.
 There are several techniques on how to get rid of that annoying fake traffic in your GA reports and GTM can help with one of them.

 #61.
 Exclude internal traffic.
-Not all 3rd party tools have a built-in exclude internal IP address features, therefore, you could do that with help of GTM (and a little bit of help from a developer).
+Not all 3rd party tools have a built-in exclude internal IP address features, therefore, you could do that with the help of GTM (and a little bit of help from a developer).

 #62.
 Send duplicate Google Analytics data to other analytics tools (like Snowplow).

 #66.
 Configure cross-domain tracking.
-Do you own several websites which are related and visitors can navigate from one to another?
+Do you own several websites that are related and visitors can navigate from one to another?
 Then you definitely need to implement cross-domain tracking in Google Analytics.
 Here’s another useful guide related to this topic.

 #67.
 Automatically reduce the Google Analytics payload length if it exceeds the allowed limit.
 Yet another guide by Simo Ahava, who is the main guy solving difficult technical web analytics issues.